Soumayaarfaoui/SIEM-Cloud-Native-with-Azure-Monitor-Sentinel/README.md

 **Sprint 2 status: fully complete.
 Two workarounds documented (diagnostic-setting bypass for Azure Activity, VM quota self-service increase); ingestion delay re-tested and confirmed within acceptance criteria after an initial ~30-minute observation.**

+---

-# Sprint 3 — Detailed Rule-by-Rule Testing Log
+<h2 id="sprint-3--threat-detection">Sprint 3 — Detailed Rule-by-Rule Testing Log</h2>

-**Purpose of this document:** a personal working record of exactly how each of the 7 active Sentinel rules was tested — what the rule does, what action was taken to trigger it, where to find the proof, and why it matters.
-Use this to reconstruct any test later, or as source material for the final README.
+**Purpose of this document:** a working record of exactly how each of the 7 active Sentinel rules was tested — what the rule does, what action was taken to trigger it, where to find the proof, and why it matters.

 **Active rules overview (7 total — 4 High, 2 Medium, 1 Low):**